 Driving Safaris

 Those with a sense of adventure (and more flexibility) can drive between parks.
 You’ll witness Africa up close—roadside stalls, shifting landscapes, and maybe even wildlife crossing signs.
+The scenic surrounds of national parks and reserves—lush savannahs, dramatic mountains, and vibrant local villages—add to the immersive experience of a driving safari.
 Roads in some countries can be challenging during rainy seasons, so prepare for off-road action.

 - Perfect For: